shawshanck/Docker-and-Docker-Compose/README.md

 With this script, you can automatically install Docker (Community Edition) and Docker-Compose on your OS.

 Note: It automatically creates a network named "my-main-app" properties.
-For further containers installation, make sure to add the to this network.
+For further containers installation, make sure to add them to this network.

 <h2>Supported OS:</h2>